GEO World Magazine

 J. David Donahue

 J. David Donahue joined The GEO Group as the Eastern Region Vice President in 2009 after a distinguished career in corrections with the States of Indiana and Kentucky as well as the Federal Bureau of Prisons.
-As the Eastern Regional Vice President, he was responsible for the operational oversight of over 20 correctional facilities encompassing over 27,000 beds.
-Mr. Donahue was promoted to Senior Vice President and President, GEO Corrections and Detention in 2015.
+In his previous role as the Eastern Regional Vice President, he was responsible for the operational oversight of over 24 correctional facilities encompassing over 31,000 beds.
+Mr. Donahue was promoted to Senior Vice President and President, GEO Corrections and Detention in January 2016.

 Executive Vice President,